J4ve/J4ve/README.md

 ---

 ### 💡 About Me
-I play video games, make music, and I'm passionate about solving real-world problems with code.
+I play video games, make/teach music, and I'm passionate about solving real-world problems with code.

 ---

 ### 📬 Connect
-If you're down to collaborate or just wanna chat, feel free to reach out via **[Discord]** or open an issue on any of my repositories.
+If you're down to collaborate or just wanna chat, feel free to reach out or open an issue on any of my repositories.

 Discord username: J4ve (old: J4ve#1329)